awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 configuration and request handlers.

 You should cache sessions when possible.
-This is because creating a new session loads all configuration values from the environment and config files each time the session is created.
-Sharing the Session value across all of your service clients ensures the configuration is loaded the fewest number of times possible.
+This is because creating a new session loads all configuration values from the environment and configuration files each time the session is created.
+Sharing the session value across all of your service clients ensures the configuration is loaded the fewest number of times.

 .. _concurrency: